 Liquidity resources are adequate, with expected modest annual debt maturities until 2010.
-The major liquidity resource is a Dkr1.75 billion committed revolving credit facility, of which Dkr725 million was drawn at March 31, 2006.
+The major liquidity resource is a Dkr1.75 billion committed revolving credit facility, of which Dkr722 million was drawn at June 30, 2006.
 There is also a Dkr750 million uncommitted revolving credit facility.
-In addition, the group has a letter of credit/guarantee facility of Dkr500 million and separate acquisition facilities totaling Dkr4.9 billion (of which Dkr1.1 billion was drawn after the refinancing in May 2006).
+In addition, the group has a letter of credit/guarantee facility of Dkr500 million and separate acquisition facilities totaling Dkr4.9 billion (of which Dkr2.0 billion was drawn at June 30, 2006).
 These facilities mature in 2012 and 2013, respectively, and include financial covenants.
 Headroom under the covenants is expected to be sufficient.
-We also expect the group to continue to post positive FOCF (before acquisitions).
+We also expect the group to continue to post positive free operating cash flow (before acquisitions, and adjusted for seasonal working-capital swings).